wp-plugins/somatic-framework/readme.txt

 * started moving soma_metabox_generator() to be useful outside of post editor
 * modified soma_plupload.js to be useful outside of the post editor
 * metabox field data type "user" is gone.
 Use "core" instead and "post_author" as the field ID
+* metabox select fields now don't consider 0 to be "empty" if referring to post_parent
 * framework option for enabling Colorbox on front-end posts now automatically makes image links lightboxed
+* page-attributes metabox is no longer forced to show when post type is hierarchical (might want to use custom fields instead)

 * FIX: soma_singular_term() parameters fixed, can also fetch term_id
 * NEW: metabox field type "radio-horizontal" displays radio buttons... horizontally
 * NEW: can specify (per customposttype args or via post_meta key) "delete_attachments_upon_deletion" - to have all media attachments (and their files) specifically attached to a post deleted when that post gets deleted.
 I call it the "ritual suicide" option...